neefrehman/lzy/README.md

 ```

 ### Trigger
-To trigger it, add the following function at the bottom of lzy.js, or in script that's loaded afterwards if you want more control.
+To trigger it, add the following function at the bottom of lzy.js, or in a script that's loaded afterwards if you want more control.
 ```javascript
 lzy();
  ```